provenance-io/provenance/x/marker/spec/03_messages.md

 This service message is expected to fail if:

 - The given denom value is invalid or does not match an existing marker on the system
-- The marker is not in an `active` status or:
+- The marker is not in an `Active` status or:
-  - And the request is not signed with an administrator address that matches the manager address or:
+  - The request is not signed with an administrator address that matches the manager address or:
 - The given administrator address does not currently have the "burn" access granted on the marker
 - The amount of coin to burn is not currently held in escrow within the marker account.